diogopocas6/6-Leg-Spider---ACE-LAB2/README.md

 # Hexapod Robot – Embedded Systems Project

-This repository contains the source code developed for a **six-legged (hexapod) robot**, created in the context of an academic project in **Embedded Computing Systems**.

 The project focuses on the control of multiple servomotors, implementation of a finite state machine, and communication with the user through Serial and Wi-Fi interfaces.

 ---